 - Make it meaningful.
 Unless it matters to customers there is little incentive for them to get involved.

 In any long-term relationship, there is always the danger of taking it for granted.
-Remember to pay as much attention to loyal customers as you do acquiring new customers.
-No matter how long they’ve been around, never stop strengthening those ties, and you’ll see the difference in your bottomline.
+Remember to pay as much attention to an existing customer as you do trying to acquire new ones.
+No matter how long they’ve been around, never stop strengthening those ties, and you’ll see the difference in your bottom-line.